 If you will rely on valuations only, contrary to any common sense, many stocks with horrible valuations (including negative with a lot of debt) have been often outstanding performers while the good candidates were losing the value.
 Digital Ally, Inc was not the stock that attracts with its valuations, yet, it has gained 60% YTD.
 It is the "popular" one, indeed.

 Or, let’s take a look at the stock with good valuations.

 Ryanair Holding company has plenty of cash, great ROE, PE, and PEG.
-In spite of it, the company has lost 25% of its stock since reaching 52 weeks high in the middle of March.
+Despite it, the company has lost 25% of its stock since reaching 52 weeks high in the middle of March.

 Does it puzzle you?

 Let me depart a little from the main topic.
-It has puzzled me not one time until I have found the Mr. Buffet’s judgement about the market: “the stock market is a popularity contest“.
+It has puzzled me not one time until I have found Mr. Buffet's judgment about the market: "the stock market is a popularity contest".
 Perfect description!

 As Mattew Carr noted in his email, "What we're seeing are the dangerous hallmarks of irrational exuberance.
 The speculation is fed by news of price increases that ignites investor enthusiasm, which spurs prices higher and draws more investors in as share prices continue to swell.
 The value of the investment - the reality - is no longer important.

 The gambler's mentality takes charge, goaded on by the envy of other investors' successes."